ROCm/hipSOLVER/docs/userguide/intro.rst

 Currently implemented functionality
 ====================================

-As with rocSOLVER, the hipSOLVER library remains in active development.
-New features are being continuously added, with new functionality documented at each `release of the ROCm platform <https://rocmdocs.amd.com/en/latest/Current_Release_Notes/Current-Release-Notes.html>`_.
+The hipSOLVER library remains in active development.
+New features are being continuously added, with new functionality documented at each release of the ROCm platform.

 The following tables summarize the wrapper functions that are implemented for the different supported precisions in hipSOLVER's latest release.